 In 2017, he suffered a wicked crash in Anaheim, California, that nearly resulted in the amputation of his left arm.
-After recovering, his 2018 season was derailed by a broken right hand in a wreck with Cooper.
+After recovering, his 2018 season was derailed by a broken right hand in a wreck with Webb.

 Like many professional sports athletes, Supercross riders typically are wary to disclose injuries, but Roczen is remarkably candid about his issues.
 He revealed the shingles diagnosis in an Instagram post last Friday.

 “I’ve struggled with this before and managed it just fine, and I think I just got to a point right now where it’s backed off enough or suppressed enough to where I can handle it,” he said.
 “It is what it is.
 If you’re out there doing good and winning races and getting on the podium and all of a sudden you get lapped twice and 10th and fading after 8 minutes, it’s obvious.
 It is what it is.
 I’m hoping to get that definitely in check.
 I’m trying.